Thousands of immigrants suffer in solitary confinement in U.S. jails

 "Solitary confinement was being used as the first resort, not the last resort," she said.

-According to ICE, the agency only tracks cases in which detainees have a "special vulnerability," such as the mentally ill, or were put in solitary for more than 14 days.
+According to ICE, the agency tracks cases only when detainees have a "special vulnerability," such as the mentally ill, or were put in solitary for more than 14 days.

 One out of every 200 detainees spend time in isolation for at least two weeks, according to ICE data.
 In a statement to NBC News, an agency spokesperson defended its use of the practice.